cypress-io/cypress-documentation/content/api/commands/window.md

 }
 ```

-Cypress Test Runner can wait for the property `window.appReady` to be `true`
+The Cypress App can wait for the property `window.appReady` to be `true` before
-before every test
+every test

 ```js
 // spec.js